 Publications – I had 3 publications (2 basic science and 1 case report) prior to research year – none in interventional radiology.
 I will have at least 2 first author publications in IR after this year

-Clinical Exposure – I attend several IR clinic days with my mentor, and closely observe numerous IR procedures
+Clinical Exposure – In addition to observing multiple IR procedures, I regularly attend IR clinic days with my mentor

 SIR-RFS – I have directly contributed to several projects for the RFS-MSC, and have been appointed Chair of MSC Reserves, helping interested medical students get involved with various RFS-MSC subcommittees: Education, Diversity and Innovation, IRIG, etc.

 YES!
 Clinical research requires its own unique skill set and level of understanding.
 When starting my research year, I knew very little about research methodology and how to design a good clinical trial or research study.
 While I obviously have a long way to go, this formal research experience, combined with structured coursework on the subject, has definitely provided me with a strong foundation from which I hope to continue to grow.

 Perhaps the most valuable aspect of my research experience was being able to closely observe the day-to-day operations of an ongoing large, multicenter, NIH-funded clinical trial (C-TRACT) and the mentorship which came from the experience.
 Whenever I had any questions, I was able to address them directly with my mentor who gracefully shared his experiences and insight.
 Considering all that I have learned this year, I am unsure of any other avenues where a trainee could hope to gain such exposure.